 To bound these measures, it is necessary to place further restrictions on the adversary: a merely fair adversary may wait an arbitrary number of interactions before it allows a particular important interaction to occur.
-In the present work, we consider the natural probabilistic model, proposed in [3], in which each interaction occurs between a pair of agents chosen uniformly at random.
-In this model, it was shown in [3] that any semilinear predicate can be computed in $O(n^2 \log n)$ expected interactions using a protocol based on leader election in which the leader communicates the outcome by interacting with every other agent; the large number of interactions is caused by the delay until the last surviving leader directly meets every other agent at least once.
-Protocols were also given to simulate randomized LOGSPACE computations with polynomial slowdown, allowing an inverse polynomial probability of failure.
+In the present work, we consider the natural probabilistic model, proposed in [AAD+04], in which each interaction occurs between a pair of agents chosen uniformly at random.
+In this model, it was shown in [AAD+04] that any semilinear predicate can be computed in $\Theta(n^2 \log n)$ expected interactions using a protocol based on leader election in which the leader communicates the outcome by interacting with every other agent.
+Allowing answers to be incorrect with inverse polynomial probability, protocols also were given to simulate randomized LOGSPACE computations, with polynomial slowdown.

-We give a new method for the design of probabilistic population protocols, based on controlled use of self-timed epidemics to disseminate control information rapidly through the population.
-This method organizes a population as an array of registers that can hold values linear in the size of the population, stored in unary.
-The simulated registers support the usual arithmetic operations, including addition, subtraction, multiplication and division by constants, and comparison, with implementations that complete with high probability in $O(n \log^5 n)$ interactions and polylogarithmic parallel time per operation.
-As a consequence, any semilinear predicate can be computed without error by a probabilistic population protocol that converges in $O(n \log^5 n)$ interactions with high probability, and randomized LOGSPACE computation can be simulated with inverse polynomial error with only polylogarithmic slowdown.
-These bounds are optimal up to polylogarithmic factors, because $\Omega(n \log n)$ interactions are necessary to ensure that every agent has participated in at least one interaction with high probability.
-We also incorporate results of [7] that show that combining the approximate majority protocol that appeared there with a more sophisticated register representation can reduce many of these bounds to $O(n \log^2 n)$, at the cost of an initialization step that takes polylogarithmic parallel time.
+We give a new method for the design of probabilistic population protocols based on controlled use of self-timed epidemics to disseminate control information rapidly through the population.
+This method organizes a population as an array of registers that can hold values linear in the size of the population.
+The simulated registers support the usual arithmetic operations, including addition, subtraction, multiplication, division, and comparison, with implementations that complete with high probability in $O(n \log^4 n)$ interactions and polylogarithmic time per operation.
+As a consequence, any semilinear predicate can be computed without error by a probabilistic population protocol that converges in $O(n \log^4 n)$ interactions with high probability, and randomized LOGSPACE computation can be simulated with inverse polynomial error with only polylogarithmic slowdown.

 However, in order to achieve these low running times, it is necessary to assume a leader in the form of some unique input agent.
 This is a reasonable assumption in sensor network models as a typical sensor network will have some small number of sensors that perform the specialized task of communicating with the user and we can appoint one of these as leader.
-Assuming the existence of a leader does not trivialize the problem; for example, any protocol that requires that the leader personally visit every agent in the population runs in expected number of at least $\Omega(n^2 \log n)$ interactions.

-If a leader is not provided, it is in principle possible to elect one; however, the best known expected bounds for leader election in a population protocol is still the $\Theta(n^2)$ interactions or $\Theta(n)$ parallel time of a naive protocol in which candidate leaders drop out only on encountering other leaders.
-It is an open problem whether a leader can be elected significantly faster.
-We present simulation results for a complex leader election protocol that suggest that faster leader election is possible, but better techniques are needed to prove correctness of this protocol.
+If a leader is not provided, it is in principle possible to elect one; however, the best known expected time for leader election in a population protocol is still the $\Theta(n^2)$ interactions or $\Theta(n)$ time of a naive protocol in which candidate leaders drop out only on encountering other leaders.
+There must also be a way to reinitialize the simulation protocol once all but one of the candidates drops out.
+We discuss these issues further in Section 8.

 In building a register machine from agents in a population protocol, we must solve many of the same problems as hardware designers building register machines from electrons.
 Thus the structure of the paper roughly follows the design of increasing layers of abstraction in a CPU.
 We present the underlying physics of the world-the population protocol model-in Section 2.
-Section 3 gives concentration bounds on the number of interactions to propagate the epidemics that take the place of electrical signals and describes the phase clock used to coordinate the virtual machine's instruction cycle.
+Section 3 gives concentration bounds on the time to propagate the epidemics that take the place of electrical signals and describes the phase clock used to coordinate the virtual machine's instruction cycle.
 Section 4 describes the microcode level of our machine, showing how to implement operations that are convenient to implement but hard to program with.
-More traditional register machine operations are then built on top of these microcode operations in Section 5, culminating in a summary of our main construction in Theorem 2.
-The further optimizations that originally appeared in [7] are described in Section 6.
-Applications to simulating LOGSPACE Turing machines and computing semilinear predicates are described in Section 7.
-The fast leader election protocol and an improved phase clock, along with simulation results for these protocols, are described in Section 8.
-Some directions for future work are described in Section 9.
+More traditional register machine operations are then built on top of these microcode operations in Section 5, culminating in a summary of our main construction in Theorem 11.
+Applications to simulating LOGSPACE Turing machines and computing semilinear predicates are described in Section 6 and Section 7.
+Some directions for future work are described in Section 8.